 Entry Fee, Opening Hours & Dress Code for Wat Phra That Doi Suthep Temple

-There is an entry fee of 30 Bahts for foreigners.
+There is an entry fee of 30 Bahts for foreigners (Free for Thai citizens).
 Temple Opening Hours are from 6 AM to 6 PM.
-There is no entry fee for Thai citizens.
 In general, for all Thailand temples, you need to keep your shoulders arms and legs covered.
 Below image will give you a glimpse of the dress code for Wat Phra That Doi Suthep and also other temples in Thailand.

 How to reach Wat Phra That Doi Suthep

 We had hired a scooter for a day from Chiang Mai at 200 Bahts a day and had taken a scooter ride to the temple (Read more: Tips for Renting Motorbike in Chiang Mai) .
 Though road is well paved but there are sharp curves on the way and you have to drive cautiously.
 Here is the video of a part of our drive –

 Alternately, there are also tuk-tuks available just outside the temple that can drop you back to Chiang Mai and charge per person basis.
 From the city, you can catch a tuk-tuk to Wat Phra That Doi Suthep either from the Zoo or from the Wat Phra Singh but they leave only when they are full.

 We hope that this information helps you plan your trip to Doi Suthep better.
-Do comment below in case you need any additional information.
+Please drop your comment below in case you need any additional information.
 We usually reply within a day or two.